Fortissima

 Fortissima has opened my eyes to so many possibilities for me and other people of color in music.
 Through all of our various sessions and workshops, I have gotten the opportunity to see new ways I can fit in and excel in the classical music industry.
 Fortissima local pilot participant, 2019

-Now a national model, Fortissima is a six-month experience for up to 10 young women that includes mentorship and virtual engagement and culminates in a weeklong residential intensive at the Colburn School.
-The program is provided at no cost to participants.
+Now a national model, Fortissima is a six-month experience for up to 8 young women that includes mentorship, virtual engagement, and a weeklong residential intensive at the Colburn School.
+All participants receive full scholarships which cover tuition as well as room and board while on campus.

 Program Leadership